-Somkhanda is a 12000ha community-owned game reserve in the Zululand district of KwaZulu Natal and is homethe last of the 'big 5' to the reserve.
-Somkhanda is home to breeding populations of two key endangered mammal species- Black Rhino and the African Wild Dog.
-The full complement of species that historically occurred in the area including Lion, Elephant Hyena, Giraffe, White Rhino, Wildebeest, Zebra, Impala, Nyala, Kudu, Bushbuck, Reedbuck and many more.
+Somkhanda is a 12000ha community-owned game reserve in the Zululand district of KwaZulu Natal and is home to the last of the 'big 5'.
+Somkhanda is home to breeding populations of two key endangered mammal species - Black Rhino and the African Wild Dog.
+The full complement of species that historically occurred in the area includes Lion, Elephant, Hyena, Giraffe, White Rhino, Wildebeest, Zebra, Impala, Nyala, Kudu, Bushbuck, Reedbuck and many more.